 \subsection{Codebook Size and Compute Scaling}

-Codebook size is the second mechanism for changing the rate of the image tokenizer.
-This differs from changing sequence length because it has a minor effect on inference cost, both for the stage 1 and stage 2 models.
-Changing sequence length increases inference cost quadratically in stage 2 and linearly in stage 1, so the effect is more subtle.
+Codebook size is the second main mechanism for changing the rate of the image tokenizer.
+This differs from changing sequence length because it has a minor effect on inference cost, both for the stage 1 and stage 2 models, so the effect on scaling is more subtle.
+This is in contrast to scaling sequence length, which increases inference cost linearly on both stage 2 and stage 1.

-\textbf{Stage 1 scaling by codebook size.} In Figure~\ref{fig:ncodes_rfid_plots}, we find consistent improvements in stage 1 rFID, PSNR, and MS-SSIM without collapse in performance, in contrast to prior work~\cite{esser2020taming,mentzer2023finite,yu2023language}.
+\textbf{Stage 1 scaling by codebook size.} In Figure~\ref{fig:rfid_bpp}, we show consistent improvements from 1k to 131k codebook size in stage 1 rFID, PSNR, and MS-SSIM without collapse in performance or codebook utilization, in contrast to prior work~\cite{esser2020taming,mentzer2023finite,yu2023language}.
 We credit this scaling improvement to modern VQ recipes~\cite{yu2021vector,sun2024autoregressive} in conjunction with a long learning rate warm-up period (training recipe details can be found in the appendix).
-Notably, the gap for rFID between the extremes of our exploration (1k and 131k) is 1.3 rFID.

-\textbf{Comparison with finite-scalar quantization~\cite{mentzer2023finite}.} In Figure~\ref{fig:ncodes_rfid_plots}, compare VQ to FSQ, which is an increasingly popular ``lookup-free" quantization scheme across the recommended settings.
-We find that with a good VQ training recipe, FSQ is outperformed at all codebook scales in both stage 1 and stage 2, in contrast to the results demonstrated in~\cite{kilian2024computational,mentzer2023finite}.
-As a result, we primarily use VQ in this work.
+We also show that our VQ recipe outperforms finite-scalar quantization (FSQ)~\cite{mentzer2023finite}, a modern popular non-VQ quantization scheme.